Abokado404/abokado404-website/README.md

-# Abokado404 – Minimalist Portfolio
+# Abokado404

-This is the initial version of my personal portfolio.
-Built with basic HTML and CSS for simplicity and speed.
+This is the initial version of my personal page.

 ## Features